mrx503/my-chat-app/README.md

 ```bash
 vercel link
 ```
+The CLI will guide you through connecting this local directory to a project on Vercel.

 **Step 3: Deploy to Production**
 To deploy all the new changes to your main URL, run: